THE QUEENSHIP OF MARY

 St. Alphonsus Maria de Liguori (A.D.
 1676-1787) – a modern era Doctor of the Church – in The Glories of Mary, Part I, Chapter 1, Section 1, p.
 25: "The Holy Church justly honors the great Virgin Mary, and would have her honored by all men with the glorious title of queen, because she has been elevated to the dignity of mother of the King of Kings."

-The practice among the Jews is different from the practice in other countries, such as in Great Britain.
-In the Davidic line of kings the queen is usually not the wife of the king, but his mother.
+The practice among the Jews is different from the practice in other countries, such as Great Britain.
+In the Davidic line of kings, the queen is usually not the wife of the king but his mother.
 This avoided the difficulty of having too many queens in the kingdom when the king had many wives.
-In the kingdom of King Solomon, who had 700 wives, the queen was his mother, Bathsabee (or Bathsheba).
-The Queen Mother, also known as the Gebirah, was an important person in the royal court, and often participated in the affairs of the king (as in 4 Kgs 24:12, 15).
-She sat on a throne and also wore a crown (Jer 13:18).
-She was influential to the king, and was often sought by the people to be their advocate or intercessor (as in 3 Kgs 2:12-20).
-Since Christ was of the family of David, it was therefore in keeping with His family tradition to make His mother Mary the Queen of His Kingdom.
+In the kingdom of King Solomon, who had 700 wives, the queen was his mother, Bathsheba.
+The Queen Mother, also known as the Gebirah, was an important person in the royal court and often participated in the affairs of the king (as in 2 Kgs 24:12, 15).
+She sat on a throne and wore a crown (Jer 13:18).
+She was influential to the king and was often sought by the people to be their advocate or intercessor (as in 1 Kgs 2:12–20).
+Because Christ descended from the House of David, it was fitting that His mother Mary be crowned Queen of His kingdom.

-By nature Mary is inferior to the angels.
-But by dignity and closeness to the three Divine Persons, the angels are inferior to her.
+By nature, Mary is inferior to the angels.
+But the angels are inferior to her in dignity and closeness to the three Divine Persons.
 Mary has a special relationship with the Blessed Trinity that the angels do not have.
 She is the daughter of the Father, the mother of the Son, and the spouse of the Holy Spirit.
-This is why even the angels call her their "Lady."
-The name "Mary" (or Miriam in Hebrew) was not just a name, but was also a Hebrew word that means "lady."
+This is why even the angels call her "Lady."
+The name "Mary" (or Miriam in Hebrew) was not just a name but also a Hebrew word that means "lady."
 Thus, when the Angel told her, "Fear not, Mary, for thou hast found grace with God" (Luke 1:30), the Angel was also properly addressing her with the title that was rightfully hers.

-Catholics are sometimes criticized for elevating Mary to be on par with Jesus because Mary is not equal, but subordinate to Christ.
+Catholics are sometimes criticized for elevating Mary to be on par with Jesus because Mary is not equal to Christ but rather subordinate to Him.
 But one might wonder if our Lord Himself would not have honored His Queen Mother as much.
-See how King Solomon treated his Queen mother: "Then Bethsabee came to king Solomon, to speak to him for Adonias: and the king arose to meet her, and bowed to her, and sat down upon his throne: and a throne was set for the king's mother, and she sat on his right hand" (3 Kgs 2:19).
+See how King Solomon treated his queen mother: "Then Bathsheba came to king Solomon, to speak to him for Adonijah: and the king arose to meet her, and bowed to her, and sat down upon his throne: and a throne was set for the king's mother, and she sat on his right hand" (1 Kgs 2:19).
 (Italics added.)
-Would Christ be outdone by King Solomon in honoring His mother?
-It is not too far-fetched to think that Mary would also sit on a throne along side her Son, and reign over His heavenly kingdom.
-For the Bible says that even the saints will reign in God's Kingdom (2 Tim 2:12) and the Apostles will rule as judges over the twelve tribes of Israel (Luke 22:28-30).
+Would King Solomon outdo Christ in honoring His mother?
+It is not too far-fetched to imagine Mary sitting on a throne alongside her Son and reigning over His heavenly kingdom.
+For the Bible says that even the saints will reign in God's kingdom (2 Tim 2:12), and the Apostles will rule as judges over the twelve tribes of Israel (Luke 22:28–30).